Non-reversible stationary states for majority voter and Ising dynamics on trees: The majority voter model

+The first equality holds because the spin at $x_0$ stays the same up to the first positive time that the Poisson clock at $x_0$ rings, while at the first clock ring the spin is resampled as an independent centred random variable.
+The probability that the clock does not ring in the interval $[0,T]$ is exactly $e^{-T}$.
+We will calculate $\rho_n$ for any $n>0$ by deriving an integral equation similar to~\eqref{eq:int_1}.

 First introduce an auxiliary function.
 Suppose we flip three fair, independent coins, and write $x$ for the majority outcome.
-Then, each coin is turned over with probability $p$, independently of anything else.
+Then, each coin is turned over with probability $p$, independently of anything else (by \emph{turning over} we mean that we change the outcome of the coin; not that we resample its value).
 Write $y$ for the majority outcome after this procedure, and write $M(p)$ for the probability that $x\neq y$.

 \begin{proposition} We have $M(p)=\frac32p-\frac32p^2+p^3$, which is increasing in $p$. \end{proposition}